UofT-DSI/shell/04-instructors/lessons/unix_slides.md

 First let's make a directory.
 It's important to remember what directory you're working in currently, because that's where the new directory will be made.
-Let's assume for now, we're working on our desktop.
+Let's assume for now, we're working on our Desktop.

 ```
-$ mkdir directory
+$ mkdir my_directory
 ```

 We can also create multiple directories at the same time: